sheikhrakib0/Rag-based-Intelligent-Data-Assistant/README.md

-# 📘 RAG Document Assistant with FastAPI & Google Gemini
+# 📘 RAG Based Intelligent Data Assistant with FastAPI & Google Gemini

 A **Retrieval-Augmented Generation (RAG)** web API built using **FastAPI**, **LangChain**, and **Google Gemini**.
 This project allows you to **upload documents**, **store their embeddings**, and **ask natural language questions** about the uploaded content.